gradle/native-platform/readme.md

 * Determine whether stdin/stdout/stderr are attached to a terminal.
 * Query the terminal size.
+* Change foreground color on the terminal.
 * Switch between bold and normal text mode on the terminal.
-* Change foreground color on the terminal.
+* Switch between dim, bright and normal text intensity on the terminal.
 * Move terminal cursor up, down, left, right, start of line.
 * Clear to end of line.
 * Show and hide the cursor.
 * Read raw input from the terminal.
-* Read arrow keys from the terminal.
+* Read arrow keys and other function keys from the terminal.

 See [Terminals](src/main/java/net/rubygrapefruit/platform/Terminals.java)